 4-day Cartagena itinerary

 Planning an itinerary is stressful and often takes a lot of research.
 You never know how much time to allocate for an activity.
-I literally spend hours researching different places to visit when planning our trips.
+I literally spend hours researching different places to visit and reviewing safety and important travel information when planning our trips.
 So to make things easier on others, I always like to lay out our full itinerary in hopes of saving you the time and effort.
 Here is how we spent our four days in Cartagena, Colombia.